manfredspitze/python-manage-list-using-function/directions.md

-﻿# Practice: Lesson Title
+﻿# Practice: Try-Except & Lists

 ## Overview:

-> *Students will be able to use a user-defined function to remove items from a Python list*
+- Students will be able to use a user-defined function to remove items from a Python list
+- Students will use a `try-except` block to handle index errors that might occur when working with the list

 ## Submitting Your Work: